eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 which will serve as a harmonised guideline for the development of these transitory national certification schemes.
-It will leverage the use of relevant and existing CSA certification schemes by establishing specifications, procedures and reference technical standards for certification.
+It will leverage the use of relevant and existing CSA certification schemes by establishing specifications, procedures and references technical standards for certification.
 This can include procedures and methods on how to derive evaluation activities from an architecture analysis, as well as a reference certification or a minimum set of risks to be mitigated.